gehrkev/go-table-graph/README.md

 ## Usage

-1. Enter your PostgreSQL database username and database name in the input fields.
+1. Enter your PostgreSQL database username, password and database name in the input fields.
 2. Click on **Generate ER Diagram** to fetch and visualize the database schema.